ryanfreckleton/gitlab-ce/doc/update/upgrading_from_source.md

 comments: false
 ---

-# From 11.3 to 11.4
+# Upgrading Community Edition and Enterprise Edition from source

-Make sure you view this update guide from the branch (version) of GitLab you would like to install (e.g., `11-4-stable`.
-You can select the branch in the version dropdown at the top left corner of GitLab (below the menu bar).
+Make sure you view this update guide from the branch (version) of GitLab you would like to install (e.g., `11.8`.
+You can select the version in the version dropdown at the top left corner of GitLab (below the menu bar).

+In all examples, replace `BRANCH` with the branch for the version you uprading to (e.g. `11-8-stable` for `11.8`), and replace `PREVIOUS_BRANCH` with the branch for the version you are upgrading from (e.g. `11-7-stable` for `11.7`).

 If the highest number stable branch is unclear please check the [GitLab Blog](https://about.gitlab.com/blog/archives.html) for installation guide links by version.

+## Guidelines for all versions

+This section contains all the steps necessary to upgrade Community Edition or Enterprise Edition, regardless of the version you are upgrading to.
+Version specific guidelines (should there be any) are covered separately.

 ### 1. Stop server